-• As this is primarily a fund matching program, leverage funds towards projects aimed at reducing Green House Gas (GHG).

-5C.
-General Climate Action Plan Activities
+- As this is primarily a fund matching program, leverage funds towards projects aimed at reducing GHG. - c.
+Climate Action Plan Activities

 In 2009, the C/CAG Board formed the Resource Management and Climate Protection (RMCP) Committee and supported the development of countywide climate change related programs.
 Program funds would be used to staff the RMCP Committee.